- Courses conducted around the World -

 A major US research firm has released two new studies during a time when most organizations are busily downsizing and focusing on the the bottom-line.
 The research demonstrates the important finding that effective employee management practices are different from those in the past and now focus on alignment, development, and measurement using coaching as a strategic platform.
 Nearly all user-organizations studied are seeing "demonstrable positive business impact from implementation".

 "Performance management based on coaching and development was found to have stronger positive outcomes and far greater returns overall than performance management based primarily on competitive assessment.
 The performance management systems market is the fastest growing segment in the human capital management market and will soon be the biggest."
-The market is estimated to reach $600 million by the end of 2009. -CNBC News & Analysis
+The market is estimated to reach $600 million within the year. -CNBC News & Analysis

 A large US Talent Management Group in a nationwide survey of 750 organizations found that "coaching ranks at the top of 22 processes which consistently drive the highest business impact".
 The analysis confirmed that coaching generated "higher levels of engagement, leadership, flexibility and performance."
 Coaching was now being recognized as "a management style that proactively prevents problems instead of fixing issues after they occur ie; via performance evaluations."
 In turbulent times, coaching was now viewed by a growing number of organizations as an invaluable tool that provided the requisite "knowledge and insight -the key for making the best decisions." -Sky Business Journal